 In this descriptive and cross-sectional questionnaire study, a total of 300 parents who were present during their child’s previous dental caries treatment procedure were recruited.
 The sample size was calculated to be 300 using G power software while the power of the study was kept to be 80%.
 The number of schools with pre-schoolers 3–5 years of age was obtained from the Block Educational Officer.
 Simple random sampling was done for the recruitment of participants by generating a table of random numbers.
-A private and two government schools were selected randomly until the necessary sample size was achieved.
+One private and two government schools were selected randomly until the necessary sample size was achieved.

-The translated questionnaire in Vernacular language, to be regulated in government schools, was tested for reliability with a kappa statistic value of 0.8.
+The translated questionnaire in vernacular language, to be regulated in government schools, was tested for reliability with a kappa statistic value of 0.8.
 The pre-tested, self-structured, and closed-ended questionnaire consisted of sociodemographics of the various domains that assessed their previous dental caries experience and parental acceptance of SDF as restorative material on the anterior and posterior teeth of their ward, by face-to-face interview method.
 The questionnaire also had demonstrated good internal (intra-observer) reliability with Cronbach’s alpha ranging from 0.82 to 0.91.

-After obtaining approval from the Local Ethics Committee of Vivekanandha Dental College for Women with the reference number VDCW/IEC/197/2019, the purpose of the study was explained and informed consent from the participants was obtained by the first investigator.
+After obtaining approval from the Local Ethics Committee of Vivekanandha Dental College for Women with the reference number VDCW/IEC/197/2019, the purpose of the study was explained and informed consent was obtained from the participants by the first investigator.
 The socioeconomic status (SES) was calculated using the modified Kuppusamy scale by Consumer Price Index because it can be used in both urban and peri-urban communities and is based on the education and occupation of the head of the family and monthly income of the family.